 - Advising a third party in relation to Muller’s anticipated acquisition of Dairy Crest.

-- Advising BEIS on public interest aspects of Pfizer’s proposed acquisition of AstraZeneca (with Tom de la Mare QC).
+- Advising BEIS on public interest aspects of Pfizer’s proposed acquisition of AstraZeneca (with Tom de la Mare KC).

 - Advising the Jersey Competition Regulatory Authority on the acquisition by La College Terminal of certain assets of Esso Petroleum Company.

-- Advising Coopervision on the CMA’s investigation into its acquisition of Sauflon (with Daniel Beard QC).
+- Advising Coopervision on the CMA’s investigation into its acquisition of Sauflon (with Daniel Beard KC).

 - Advising Optimax on the CMA’s investigation of its acquisition of Ultralase, a competing provider of laser eye surgery, cleared at Phase II on “exiting firm” grounds.